XTERRA returns to Oak Mountain for triathlon and marathon events - Shelby County Reporter

 “It was beautiful day, the wind was blowing, and the trails were in great condition,” Harvey said.

-Other winners included Griffin oaks and Jennifer McGranahan in the 20k race, Conrad Taylor and Alevtina in the 10k race, Jonathan Hernandez and Callaway Wheeler in the 5k race and the Relay Peak Performance Running team won the 5x5k event.
+Other winners included Griffin Oaks and Jennifer McGranahan in the 20k race, Conrad Taylor and Alevtina Rihtar in the 10k race, Jonathan Hernandez and Callaway Wheeler in the 5k race and the Relay Peak Performance Running team won the 5x5k event.

 Complete results from the trail runs can be found at Results.chronotrack.com/results/event/event-61194.